bailey-lab/coiaf/README.md

 methods have utilized statistics to determine the relative COI based on the assumption that parasites are unrelated.
 While such assumptions often do not hold, these methods provide insight into the force of infection and the parasite population.
-While multiple methods have been proposed to measure COI, there have been no direct statistics allowing for direct calculation of the COI.
-Probabilistic likelihood and Bayesian models have been developed but a rapid direct measure such as heterozygosity or FwS have not been directly tied to the COI.
-Here we present two measures that show equivalent power to other methods, but are directly calculable from allele observed proportions within infection based on the knowledge of overall population allele frequencies.
+Prior methods have been proposed to measure COI, including probabilistic likelihood models and Bayesian models.
+However, a rapid direct measure such as heterozygosity or FwS has not yet been developed.
+Here we present two measures that show equivalent power to other methods, but are directly calculable from allele observed proportions based on the knowledge of overall population allele frequencies.

 # Installation

 To install the package, please follow the code below.
-In order to install, devtools must be installed and loaded.
+In order to install, devtools must be installed.

 ``` r
 # install.packages("devtools")